Student Activities and Professional Organizations

 NSMH is a national organization that strives to promote diversity and professionalism in the hospitality industry.
 Being a minority is not required, but a belief in the power and importance of diversity is.
 Meetings with industry leaders at local site visits as well as social and community service events have earned the nationally recognized BU chapter a number of national awards, including Best Membership Drive, Most Traveled Chapter, Best Publicity, and Highest Individual GPA.

 The Peer Mentor Program was established to provide a personal network between current and new students.
-Peer Advisors serve as orientation guides to freshmen and transfer students.
+Peer Mentors serve as orientation guides to freshmen and transfer students.
 They provide information about any areas their advisees wish to discuss, including academic offerings, class registration, student organizations, and industry events.
 Membership is open to upperclassmen.

 School of Hospitality Administration Student Government

 School of Hospitality Administration Student Government coordinates many events within the School of Hospitality Administration and represents the School as part of the larger Boston University Student Government.
 The Government also publishes The SHA Journal, the newsletter of the School.
 Officers in the Student Government include the president, vice president, secretary, treasurer, and two senators.
 Elections are held each fall semester and membership is open to all students.